jun-inoue/orthoscope/README.md

 Double click Notung-2.9.jar.
 Save the species tree from 000_summary.txt as a new file (here, speciesTree.tre).
-Open the species tree, speciesTree.tre (File > Open Gene Tree).
+Open the species tree file, speciesTree.tre (File > Open Gene Tree).
-Open the gene tree, RAxML_bootstrap.txt (File > Open Gene Tree).
+Open the gene tree file, RAxML_bootstrap.txt (File > Open Gene Tree).
 Set "Edge Weight THreshold" from Edit Values button (here 70).
 From Rearrange tab in the bottum, select "Prefix of the general label".
 Push "Reconcile" button.